 Where: Palazzo di Varignana Resort & Spa, Emilia-Romagna, Italy

-The restored 18th century country residence that is Palazzo Varignana (rooms from $184 a night) sits on 20 acres in the hills right outside Bologna, one of the great food meccas of Italy.
+If you're lucky enough to be in Italy, you'll love this active road trip idea.
+The restored 18th century country residence that is Palazzo Varignana sits on 20 acres in the hills right outside Bologna, one of the great food meccas of Italy.
 Wander, hike, or run through their wellness trails that take you through rose gardens, olive and almond trees, jasmine bushes, and boasts unreal mountain views that stretch from the Adriatic Riviera to the Apennines.
 There are five pools to cool off in, plus a luxe spa.
 From here you’re just a short drive to Bologna, the fortressed village of Dozza, and Farrara, an ancient town declared world heritage by UNESCO.
 (Want someone else to do the logistics?
-Check out these active travel companies than do all the planning for you.)
+Check out these active travel companies that do all the planning for you.)

 Where: Mii amo; Sedona, Arizona

-Set against a backdrop of soaring red rocks, the all-inclusive Mii amo resort (starting at $1,290 for three days) offers three-, four-, and seven-day journeys.
+Set against a backdrop of soaring red rocks, the all-inclusive Mii amo resort offers three-, four-, and seven-day journeys.
 You can sign up for labyrinth meditations, expert-led stargazing, private canyon bathing, and red-rock mountain biking.
 From there you can head to the Grand Canyon (the South Rim is two and a half hours away), Las Vegas (four and a half hours), and Death Valley, California (seven hours).
 The desert landscapes are truly one of a kind.

 The Historical Expedition

 Price: rooms from $391 a night